Articles

 Although not mandated by the DCAA, it is recommended to place a time limit on how far back time entries can be adjusted.

-The government-contracted organization is required to implement controls that detect errors around timekeeping.
-It must also develop processes for detecting fraudulent activities and put measures in place to help prevent them from occurring.
+The government-contracted organization is required to implement controls that detect errors in timekeeping.

 Staff Training and Education

-Lastly, all staff must receive adequate training on how to track and record their time and why it’s so important:
+All staff must receive adequate DCAA timekeeping training on how to track and record their time, why it’s so important, and who is responsible for what.
+Therefore:

-• Implement training sessions that go over the requirements.
+• Implement training sessions that go over the time tracking requirements and responsibilities.

-• Provide points of contact for employees to direct questions and queries to.
+• Provide points of contact for questions and queries.

 Information Security